-- Looking dishevelled or tired

-- Physical signs of abuse

-- Seen out late when they should be at school.

-- Spending a lot of time in one area

-- Others speaking on their behalf

-- Alcohol/Drug use

-- Sexually transmitted infections

-- Pregnancy.
+Carrying weapons Looking dishevelled or tired Relationships with controlling or significantly older Physical signs of abuse individuals or groups • Seen out late when they should be at school.
+Unexplained injuries and refusing to seek medical help Spending a lot of time in one area Making more calls/texts, having multiple or new Others speaking on their behalf phones Alcohol/Drug use Gang-association and/or isolation from peers/social networks.
+Sexually transmitted infections This list is non-exhaustive and covers the more typical Pregnancy. indicators This list is non-exhaustive and covers the more typical indicators